 In cases of domestic infant adoption, prospective adoptive parents may be obligated to pay birth mother expenses.
 These birth mother expenses are typically defined as any pregnancy-related expenses that need to be covered during the expectant mother’s pregnancy and for a short period after the birth of her child.
 These expenses often include maternity clothes, medical care related to the pregnancy, and often some living expenses such as utility bills and rent.
 There are states in which birth mother expenses are not required and others where the amount is regulated.
 There are also some situations in which the birth mother may choose to waive the acceptance of birth mother expense compensation.
 You can find out more about birth mother expenses in your state at this link.

-When an adoption is handled by an adoption agency, the agency will typically include all adoption process fees in their fee schedule.
+When adoption is handled by an adoption agency, the agency will typically include all adoption process fees in its fee schedule.
 They will also likely have their own team of attorneys or have certain attorneys contracted to handle much of the legal proceedings of adoption.
 The adoption agency will also likely provide its own representation for the expectant mother and work with her on the adoption proceedings.
 However, some adoption agencies do not provide unbiased representation for the expectant mother.
 If this is the case or when working with an adoption attorney, it is often advisable and often required for the prospective adoptive family to hire outside legal counsel for the expectant mother.
 This is done to ensure that the expectant mother is informed of her rights in adoption and also allows for a more ethical adoption process.
 The fees for outside legal counsel for an expectant mother can vary greatly and can easily top $5,000.

 With any kind of adoption, there is potential that the prospective adoptive parents and the child who is being adopted will need to travel, and this will also generate travel expenses through their adoption journey.
 For international adoption, these travel expenses can be substantial and may also involve multiple trips.
 Travel is one of the main reasons that international adoption can top $40,000 in many cases.
 Travel expenses will be needed to be provided for both the prospective adoptive parents and the child.
 The adoptive parents may also choose to travel with other family members, therefore, increasing these expenses.

 In any type of adoption where travel is needed, there will be travel expenses incurred above and beyond just transportation.
 Prospective adoptive parents will need to obtain lodging and food while they are away.
-In cases involving ICPC where prospective adoptive parents will need to stay in the child’s home state until they are cleared to go home, there is no set time line.
+In cases involving ICPC where prospective adoptive parents will need to stay in the child’s home state until they are cleared to go home, there is no set timeline.
 Prospective adoptive parents do not know if they will need to find lodging and food for days or possibly weeks while they wait for ICPC to clear.
 The travel expenses incurred in adoption can easily enter thousands of dollars depending on the circumstances surrounding the adoption.

 After a child is born or a child is placed in the care of an adoptive family, there may still be more fees for the adoption process that occurs post-placement.
-The birth mother may still require some final expenses, typically for up to six weeks after placement of the child.
-Many states also require for the birth mother to be offered counseling after the birth of the child.
+The birth mother may still require some final expenses, typically for up to six weeks after the placement of the child.
+Many states also require the birth mother to be offered counseling after the birth of the child.
 In domestic adoption, most states require a set amount of post-placement visits to occur with the adoptive family and their new child before an adoption can be finalized.
 These visits typically occur once a month until the finalization of the adoption.
 Some adoption agencies or adoption professionals will charge per post-placement visit or may charge one flat fee.
 The agency my husband and I used charged $1,500 for six post-placement visits.

 Breaking down all the costs really answers the question of “Why is adoption so expensive,” and it gives you a greater picture of how quickly and enormously costs can add up.
 In a hypothetical domestic adoption situation, the fees could reach over $20,000 quite quickly.
 If a home study process costs prospective adoptive parents $3,000, and the application fee for the agency is $500, that is already quite a large amount right out of the gate.
 Also, there is a match fee of $1,000 as the prospective adoptive parents have not self-matched.
-The birth mother expenses may easily reach $5,000, and hiring outside legal counsel for her could equal that amount.
+The birth mother’s expenses may easily reach $5,000, and hiring outside legal counsel for her could equal that amount.
 If the prospective adoptive parents live in Florida, but the child is being born in Ohio, they will need to account for travel, lodging, and food.
 After airfare, food, and lodging for the four weeks of their ICPC stay, they have easily spent $6,000.
 They also have paid for counseling for the birth mother at the cost of $1,500 and their post-placement visits of $1,250.
 While each fee seems small on its own, these adoptive parents have reached finalization at a final cost of $23,500.
-This figure being only hypothetical and does not account for unexpected expenses or the possibility of financial loss with a failed adoption.
+This figure is only hypothetical and does not account for unexpected expenses or the possibility of financial loss with a failed adoption.

 The question of “Why is adoption so expensive?” is simply answered with the knowledge that it takes many people and many processes to complete an adoption journey.
 The use of adoption professionals is crucial to ensure that an adoption is both legal and ethical.
-These services will cost in order to be sure that the best care is taken in the adoption process.
-As adoption laws are ever-changing and different adoption processes have different regulations, the costs of an adoption can vary greatly.
+These services will cost to be sure that the best care is taken in the adoption process.
+As adoption laws are ever-changing and different adoption processes have different regulations, the costs of adoption can vary greatly.
 These costs are many professional services combined that allow for adoption to protect all parties involved and to complete the due diligence needed to make the adoption as efficient as possible.
-Luckily, there are many ways to not only afford adoption, but also to recoup some of the fees through the adoption tax credit.
+Luckily, there are many ways to not only afford adoption but also to recoup some of the fees through the adoption tax credit.
 The adoption tax credit is not a refund but will offset the tax obligation of adoptive parents.
 To find out more about the cost of adoption and ways to afford adoption even for those with limited income, you can read more at this link.